fatboychummy/Lets-Talk/README.md

 # Lets-Talk

-A chat application that probably will not work but that's ok
+A computer program that allows two computers to talk to eachother and send memes